 Garlic Parmesan Chicken and Pasta

-Garlic parmesan chicken and pasta is a rich, creamy one-pan meal made with tender chicken, pasta, and a cheesy garlic sauce.
-Perfect for weeknight dinners or entertaining.
+This garlic parmesan chicken pasta supper is a creamy, comforting one-pot meal made with tender chicken, perfectly cooked pasta, and a rich, cheesy sauce.
+It’s full of flavor and easy enough for any weeknight.

 5 from 1 vote